bhisaac/5eFP/5eFP-SRD.md

 ### Speed

 Your speed determines how far you can move when traveling (“Adventuring”) and fighting (“Combat”).
-Unless your species has a speed section, your speed is 6 squares, representing the maximum number of squares you can move during your turn.
+Your speed is 6 squares, representing the maximum number of squares you can move during your turn.

 ### Languages